Maine Water Quality at a Glance

 • PFAS Regulation Leadership: Maine’s interim standard of 20 parts per trillion for six PFAS compounds is more stringent than federal requirements, with the state currently reviewing EPA’s 2024 regulations to adopt rules at least as strict.

-• Contamination Investigation: A comprehensive statewide investigation has identified over 500 private wells with PFAS levels above state standards, with approximately 300 water filtration systems installed or underway to protect affected residents.
+• Contamination Investigation: A comprehensive statewide investigation has identified 576 private wells with PFAS levels above state standards, with 495 water filtration systems installed to protect affected residents.

 Rural and Disadvantaged Communities